Forgery Attorney in Colorado Springs

 Understanding Forgery Charges

 There are several felony forgery crimes in the state of Colorado.
 Under Colorado Revised Statute § 18-5-102, it is a class 5 felony to forge certain items.
 A person commits felony forgery if they intend to defraud by making, changing, or using a certain written “instrument” that is not what it purports to be.
 These instruments include, but are not limited to: Money, checks, stamps, stocks, bonds, deeds, wills, contracts, assignments, lottery tickets, commercial instruments, promissory notes, securities, public records, public service tokens, and certificates.
+Practically speaking, this often involves forging a signature on a document or alteration of a document.
+Very often, forgery charges are charged with other similar crimes such as identity theft or fraud.

 Criminal possession of a forged instrument is also a felony.
 It is a class 6 felony to possess any of the items described above with intent to defraud and knowledge that they were forged.
 Additionally, it is a class 6 felony to knowingly possess any equipment that is designed to create forged products.